-Of course, the world has changed a lot since 2011.
-Heck, we didn’t even know about avocados in 2011, so who knows what the shape of the network is nowadays.
-Perhaps the Metropolitan has got even more empty, or the troupe of masochists on the Bakerloo has thinned out.
+Of course, the world has changed a lot since these figures.
+Perhaps the Metropolitan has got even more empty, or the Bakerloo has thinned out.

 At a guess, I’d imagine that the parts of the network serving the eastern inner London boroughs – like the eastern chunk of the Central and District lines – may have become busier, but as we don’t have the facts, that’s nothing more than an idle guess.

-So in 2011, the tube didn’t know if you went from Baker Street to Mansion House via one change at Westminster, two changes at Moorgate and Bank/Monument, or some spurious combination of Euston Square, Charing Cross, and Embankment (weird, but why not?).
+So, previously, the Tube didn’t know if you went from Baker Street to Mansion House via one change at Westminster, two changes at Moorgate and Bank/Monument, or some spurious combination of Euston Square, Charing Cross, and Embankment.

-After a TfL pilot tracking depersonalised WiFi data, we may soon better understand not only which lines are the busiest, but which specific sections of track are the busiest: it may, for example, emerge that the Victoria line between Oxford Circus and Warren Street is the busiest part of the Tube.
+After a TfL pilot tracking depersonalised Wi-Fi data, we may soon better understand not only which lines are the busiest, but which specific sections of track are the busiest: it may, for example, emerge that the Victoria line between Oxford Circus and Warren Street is the busiest Tube line.